The OBA/OJEN Competitive Mock Trials for High School Students

 Timeline for Local Tournaments

-OOCMT mock trial tournaments will take place in the spring of 2020, with event dates between late March and mid-May.
-Each local tournament has different tournament dates which, in many cases, have not yet been set.
+OOCMT mock trial tournaments will take place in the spring of 2021, with event dates between late March and mid-May.
+While some of our larger tournaments will still be held in their respective regions, a provincial-style tournament will be facilitated for participants in places where a regional tournament is not available.
 You can click on “Local Tournaments by Region” in the grey bar above to find specific information as it becomes available.

-Registration dates are also set by local tournaments.
-No registration will be open for any tournaments until December 1st at the earliest.
-In most cases, registration, once open, will not close until February 2020.
+Registration dates are also set by local tournaments, and registration is open in most regions at this time.
+In most cases, registration will not close until February 2021.
 Note that registration in Peel Region and the City of Toronto will have a shorter registration window due to the popularity of those tournaments and their limited capacity.
 Please continue to check back here as more information becomes available.

 Publication of Case and Materials

 No significant changes have been made to the tournament materials (Official Rules, Tournament Guide, Marking Scheme) for this year.
 You can find the materials in the grey bar above under “Tournament Materials & Resources”, and get oriented to the program right now.
-There you will also find the 2020 OOCMT Case, R v Kaye (You can still find last year’s case, R v Delaney, as well as cases from earlier years, in case you’re interested).
+There you will also find the 2021 OOCMT Case, R v Kim (You can still find last year’s case, R v Kaye, as well as cases from earlier years, in case you’re interested).